 than I had hoped, so in April 2016 I stepped down as Director of ILIaD.

 and returned to my Academic post in Web and Internet Science within ECS.

 - The ‘Virtual University’ – what do we need to produce the full university experience on-line.

 - Educational analytics to understand how students go about learning, and to identify problems.

-- How the disruption of the web is changing the way students learn and what they learn, and the effects of that on HE .
+- How the web is changing the way students learn and what they learn, and the effects of that on HE .

 I live in Southampton with my partner and wife, Su White,

 and my other interests are camper-vanning, sailing, walking,

 bike riding, wine, and music (Su and I organize an annual camp at the